object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

     iteration should fail if :math:`n` exceeds a user-specified number of iterations.

-    The skeleton code for this week contains a function :func:`nonlinear_solvers.solvers.newton_raphson` which takes as arguments a
+    The skeleton code for this chapter contains a function :func:`nonlinear_solvers.solvers.newton_raphson` which takes as arguments a
     function, its derivative and a starting point for the iteration.
 It can also optionally be passed a value for :math:`\epsilon` and a maximum number of